ThorbenKuck/RegisterHandlerFW/README.md

 # README #

+### What is the RegisterHandler framework?
+* The RegisterHandler framework is meant for Dependency-Injection, as well as module-control.
+It can create Registers and share instances of objects over multiple procedures, without the need of static atributes, or sharing instances of Objects.
+* More comes later ...

 ### What is this repository for? ###

 * In this repository youll find a framework, called RegisterHandler.